eagroom/IntroToRPresentation/index.md

 assign("x", 1)
 ```

-This leads me to the first thing that i learned the hard way about R. `There are at least 3 ways to do any one thing in R and they work in "most" context.`
+This leads me to the first thing that i learned the hard way about R. `There are at least 3 ways to do any one thing in R and they each work in "most" contexts.`

 ---

 ## Auto print

-To print out our value of x:
+To print out out value of x:

 ```r